Martin Gélinas: Edmonton, Quebec, Vancouver and Carolina

 A collision with Edmonton's Dan McGillis early in the 1997–98 season forced Gélinas out of the lineup with a sprained knee.
 He missed 16 games due to the injury and had only eight points in 24 games played.
 His tenure with the Canucks ended January 3, 1998.
 He was traded, along with Kirk McLean to the Carolina Hurricanes in exchange for Sean Burke, Geoff Sanderson and Enrico Ciccone.
 Gélinas was added to Carolina's roster to add a physical presence to the team and improve the team at both ends of the ice.
 He finished the season with 24 points in 40 games with the Hurricanes, and was invited to join Team Canada for the 1998 World Championship.
 Gélinas scored one goal for the sixth-place Canadians.

 Placed in a defensive role, Gélinas's offensive statistics fell to 28 points in 1998–99 and 30 in 1999–2000.
 The Hurricanes placed him on waivers late in the latter season, but remained with the team after he went unclaimed.
 His teammates expressed relief that he hadn't been moved the following season as, after improving to 59 points, Gélinas scored the game-winning goal to clinch a playoff spot for Carolina.
 He recorded only one assist in six post-season games, then accepted a lessened role with the Hurricanes as he was placed on the third line in 2001–02.
-Gélinas led the Hurricanes to their first Stanley Cup Final in franchise history after scoring the overtime-winning goal in the sixth game of the Eastern Conference final to eliminate the Toronto Maple Leafs.
-Carolina fell to the Detroit Red Wings in five games in the 2002 Stanley Cup Final.
+Gélinas led the Hurricanes to their first Stanley Cup Finals in franchise history after scoring the overtime-winning goal in the sixth game of the Eastern Conference final to eliminate the Toronto Maple Leafs.
+Carolina fell to the Detroit Red Wings in five games in the 2002 Stanley Cup Finals.